 - Approaching skills, capabilities, and other tangible benefits that only a local structured partner could offer

-In short, a Joint Venture in China is a limited liability company that is created through a partnership between a foreign-invested enterprise (FIE) and Chinese investors, who share the costs, rewards, and the management of the joint venture.
+In short, a joint venture in China is a limited liability company that is created through a partnership between a foreign-invested enterprise (FIE) and Chinese investors, who share the costs, rewards, and the management of the joint venture.

-Types of JV
+Types of joint ventures

 Existing joint ventures incorporated before the discussion and implementation of the Foreign Investment Law now have a five-year transition period to proceed with the changes required in their current corporate structure.